-In addition, the official ASAN Service Facebook page - which currently has approximately 390,000 "likes" - hosts discussions and engages with the public via specially designed interactive questionnaires on issues of public interest.
+In addition, the official "ASAN Service" Facebook page - which currently has approximately 420,000 "likes" - hosts discussions and engages with the public via specially designed interactive questionnaires on issues of public interest.
 Twitter, Instagram and YouTube are also widely used.

-Awards and International Standards
+Awards and standards

-ASAN Service has achieved numerous awards and international standard certificates in recognition of its high-quality work and achievements in the delivery of public services.
+"ASAN Service" has achieved numerous awards and international standard certificates in recognition of its highquality work and achievements in the delivery of public services.

-First and foremost, ASAN Service is the winner of the 2015 United Nations Public Service Award.

-In the competition that lasted from November 2014 until May 2015 and applied by several hundred initiatives from around the world, the United Nations, through its Committee of Experts on Public Administration, selected ASAN Service for its outstanding achievements as the First Place Winner of the 2015 United Nations Public Service Award in the category of "Improving the Delivery of Public Services".
+First and foremost, "ASAN Service" is the winner of the 2015 United Nations Public Service Award.
+In the competition that lasted from November 2014 until May 2015 and applied by several hundred initiatives from around the world, the United Nations, through its Committee of Experts on Public Administration, selected "ASAN Service" for its outstanding achievements as the First Place Winner of the 2015 United Nations Public Service Award in the category of "Improving the Delivery of Public Services".